Leading The Sandwich Franchise Category With Fast Craftedtm Sandwiches

 We also added operational innovations, including the Delight Line to which has enhanced speed-of-service, operations, and increased employee efficiency; and Cook & Hold ovens for cooking and holding our signature roast beef, improving quality and operational efficiencies.
 We reduced our carbon footprint and energy consumption with our award-winning Efficiency Matters program, as well as our participation in the U.S. Department of Energy’s Better Buildings Challenge program.

 Our franchisees are also expanding their operations.
-For instance, United States Beef Corporation (U.S. Beef), which owns more than 325 Arby’s locations nationwide, plans to expand to 400 locations by 2020.
-AEG Group LLC, which is owned by former RTM Restaurant Group president John Wade, expects to expand, who has 21 Arby’s® restaurants in 2015, hopes to aggressively expand by 2025.
+For instance, United States Beef Corporation (U.S. Beef), which owns more than 330 Arby’s locations nationwide, plans to expand to 400 locations by 2020.
+AEG Group LLC, which is owned by former RTM Restaurant Group president John Wade, has 21 Arby’s® restaurants and hopes to aggressively expand by 2025.
 Joe Brumit, a longtime restaurateur who started his career at a burger franchise before becoming an Arby’s franchisee has expanded from 13 locations in 1988 to 34 in 2010 and 44 in 2015.
 He’s excited about Arby’s leadership, its brand positioning, and its performance.
 “We’ve got some plans to really try to grow this Brand,” he says.

 Unique brand positioning